-The dishes that stood out to me was a cold cuts platter that had jellyfish, fried lobster, and honey walnut shrimp.
+The dishes that stood out to me was a cold cuts platter that had jellyfish, fried lobster, and Honey Walnut Shrimp.
 The shrimp at first was a little interesting.
-I was not used to tasting mayonnaise outside of a sandwich.
-However, the combination with shrimp and walnuts work so well together.
+I wasn't used to tasting mayonnaise outside of a sandwich.
+However, the combination with shrimp and walnuts worked so well together.

 Ingredients

-- high smoke point oil for deep frying, peanut, canola, grapeseed oil
+- oil for deep frying, high smoke point oil such as peanut, canola, or avocado

 - ¼ cup flour